Indie Rock Louisianais

 Sweet Crude is on a cultural mission to reconnect with their lineage.
 They do so in the context of 4-part harmonies, tribal rhythms, and French-English hooks, creating a sound that sets Louisiana’s native French dialect to decidedly non-Cajun music.

 The band takes on a sense of responsibility, seeing themselves as the “do-or-die” generation when it comes to preserving Louisiana’s language.
 Their grandparents’ generation can speak French, but their parents’ generation cannot.
-The median age of the Sweet Crude line-up is 27.
 Members of the group actively study Louisiana French and hope their songs will inspire other people of their age to learn the language.
 Sam Craft calls Louisiana French, “just another American dialect.”

 Alexis and the Samurai